AdyGCode/yt-clone/ReadMe.md

 });
 ```

-## Relating the video to the channel:
+## Relating the user to the channel:

-Immediately after the timestamps line, and before the closing `}` of the
+Immediately after the timestamps line, and before the closing `});`
-up method, we can relate the video table to it's owning channel using a
+of the up method, we can relate the video table to it's owning channel
-foreign key constraint:
+using a foreign key constraint:

 ```php
 $table->foreign('user_id')->references('id')->on('users')